-DOTAuthority.com and Affiliates Move to File Counterclaim Against the Federal Trade Commission (“FTC”) for Defamation and Tortious Interference
+DOTAuthority.com and Affiliates File A Counterclaim Against the Federal Trade Commission (“FTC”) for Defamation and Tortious Interference

-March 21, 2017 – Fort Lauderdale, FL – Gordon Law Group announced today that is has moved the court on behalf of clients DOTAuthority, Inc. et al.(“Plaintiffs”) for leave to file a counterclaim against the Federal Trade Commission (“FTC”) alleging defamation and tortious interference (CIVIL ACTION NUMBER: 0:16-cv-62186-WJZ) in the United States District Court for the Southern District of Florida.
+March 21, 2017 – Fort Lauderdale, FL – Gordon Law Group has moved the court on behalf of clients DOTAuthority, Inc. et al.(“Plaintiffs”) for leave to file a counterclaim against the Federal Trade Commission (“FTC”) alleging defamation and tortious interference (CIVIL ACTION NUMBER: 0:16-cv-62186-WJZ) in the United States District Court for the Southern District of Florida.

-According to court documents, the Plaintiffs moved to file an action for declaratory and injunctive relief against the FTC on Monday, March 20, 2017 to correct press releases, blog posts, a scam alert listing, and public comments by the FTC and/or its designated representatives, that are alleged to have severely injured the Plaintiffs’ reputation and revenue streams.
+On March 20, 2017, the Plaintiffs filed an action for declaratory and injunctive relief against the FTC to correct press releases, blog posts, a scam alert listing, and public comments by the FTC and its designated representatives.
+The materials at issue allegedly injured the Plaintiffs’ reputations and revenue streams.
 The Counterclaim also asserts a cause of action for the FTC’s alleged tortious interference with Plaintiffs’ business relationships.

-In specific, DOTAuthority.com’s March 20, 2017 Counterclaim court filing against the FTC alleges that several of the FTC pre-trial publications at issue falsely characterized Plaintiffs as “scammers” and “crooks,” and exaggerate the Plaintiffs’ culpability by using inflammatory language in the absence of a final judgment.
+Specifically, DOTAuthority.com’s March 20, 2017 counterclaim against the FTC alleges that several of the agency’s pre-trial publications falsely characterized the Plaintiffs as “scammers” and “crooks” and exaggerated their culpability by using inflammatory language in the absence of a final judgment.

-The countersuit specifically alleges that the FTC’s publications intentionally mischaracterize the substance of the September 29, 2016 court order, causing proximate and irreparable injury to the Defendants’ reputations and revenues.
+The countersuit explicitly alleges that the FTC’s publications intentionally mischaracterize the substance of the September 29, 2016 court order, causing proximate and irreparable injury to the Defendants’ reputations and revenues.

 According to one of the members of DOTAuthority.com’s legal team, Attorney Andrew Gordon:

-“The FTC’s publications at issue in the Counterclaim collectively mischaracterize the substance of the September 29, 2016 Preliminary Injunction Order, causing proximate and irreparable injury to the Defendants’ reputations and revenues.”
+“The FTC’s publications at issue in the Counterclaim collectively mischaracterize the substance of the preliminary injunction order.
+The language caused proximate and irreparable injury to the Defendants’ reputations and revenues.”